ms Oosterdam accidents and incidents

-On September 7, 2014, a 84-year-old female passenger was medevaced by an USCG helicopter near Glacier Bay Alaska.
+On September 7, 2014, an 84-year-old female passenger was medevaced by a USCG helicopter near Glacier Bay Alaska.
 The elderly woman was hoisted and transported to a hospital in Juneau AK.

 |09 October 2013||Coast Guard Medevacs|

 On October 9, 2013, a 70-year-old male passenger suffered from internal bleeding while the vessel was en-route from San Diego to Hawaii (call port Lahaina, Maui).
-After the ship’s medical crew requested assistance, an USCG Hercules airplane delivered 6 blood units, 1 platelets pack and 2 transfusion kits.
+After the ship’s medical crew requested assistance, a USCG Hercules plane delivered 6 blood units, 1 platelet pack and 2 transfusion kits.

 |01 January 2013||Crew / Passenger Injuries and Overboards|

-On January 1, 2013, a male crew (of Canadian origin, working on the ship as dancer) sustained injuries that resulted in amputation of 2 toes and parts of the others.
-The incident occurred during a live show presented at the ship’s theater lounge, when the collapsed stage lift crushed his right foot.
+On January 1, 2013, a male crew (of Canadian origin, working on the ship as a dancer) sustained injuries that resulted in an amputation of 2 toes and parts of the others.
+The incident occurred during a live show presented at the ship’s theatre lounge when the collapsed stage lift crushed his right foot.

 |22 July 2011||Crew / Passenger Deaths|

-(overboard) On July 22, 2011, a 20-year-old female passenger was pressumed fell overboard.
+(overboard) On July 22, 2011, a 20-year-old female passenger was presumed fell overboard.
 She was reported missing by her family at ~7 am.
 After the ship conducted an unsuccessful search operation, the USCG was notified at ~4 pm.
-The conducted by USCG assets search was also unsuccessful in finding the woman, The ship was in Alaska, en-route from Sikta to Ketchikan.
+The conducted by USCG assets search was also unsuccessful in finding the woman, The ship was in Alaska, en-route from Sitka to Ketchikan.

 |February 2009||Cruise Illness / Norovirus Outbreaks|

 In February 2009, CDC reported on the voyage Feb 21 to 28, a Norovirus outbreak (gastrointestinal illness) infected 110 passengers (out of 1840, or 6%) and 10 crew (out of 786, or 1,3%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins.
 The ship was on 7-day Mexican Riviera cruise roundtrip from homeport San Diego CA.